lawrencewoodman/star_rating-liquid_filter/README.md

 star_rating
 ===========

-This is a filter plugin for [Jekyll](http://jekyllrb.com/) that will display a rating as a series of nought to five star images.
+This is a [Liquid](http://www.liquidmarkup.org/) Filter that will display a rating as a series of nought to five star images.
+It was originally developed for use with [Jekyll](http://jekyllrb.com/) and therefore the following instructions relate to that.

 Installation
 ------------